ComputerKWasTaken/BetterEcosystemProjectManagement/frontier/README.md

 What remains is mostly:

-- the planned BetterDungeon SDK feature
+- the first author-facing `bd.sdk` helper/docs layer on top of the shipped SDK module
 - module polish and broader regression coverage
 - documentation cleanup and public guide work
 - showcase scripts